South Devon Banks: Test track

 Many tests and comparisons carried out by the GWR and BR(WR) have involved traversing the South Devon Banks.
-During the locomotive exchanges of 1948, Paddington to Plymouth turns were worked by LMR Coronation class 4-6-2 43236 City of Bradford, LMR Royal Scot 4-6-0 46162 Queen's Westminster Rifleman, ER A4 4-6-2s 60022 Mallard and 60033 Seagull and SR Merchant Navy 4-6-2 35019 French Line CGT, and Bristol to Plymouth turns were worked by LMR Black Five 4-6-0 45253, ER B1 4-6-0 61251 Oliver Bury and SR West Country 4-6-2 34006 Bude.
+During the locomotive exchanges of 1948, Paddington to Plymouth turns were worked by LMS Coronation Class 4-6-2 43236 City of Bradford, LMS Royal Scot 4-6-0 46162 Queen's Westminster Rifleman, ER A4 4-6-2s 60022 Mallard and 60033 Seagull and SR Merchant Navy 4-6-2 35019 French Line CGT, and Bristol to Plymouth turns were worked by LMS Black Five 4-6-0 45253, ER B1 4-6-0 61251 Oliver Bury and SR West Country 4-6-2 34006 Bude.
 These turns all included a dynamometer car on one or more runs.

 In June 1950, Brown-Boveri designed Gas Turbine No. 18000 carried out a series of test runs with a dynamometer car, starting from Plymouth and climbing Hemerdon bank.
 During these tests, the locomotive failed to restart a 350 LT train from a standing start on the bank itself, and achieved a speed of 10 mph on cresting the bank with a 400 LT load, having been travelling at 50 mph past Plympton before starting the climb.
 The Metropolitan Vickers Gas Turbine No. 18100 also carried out a series of test runs in 1951 including climbing all of the South Devon Banks.
 Performance up Dainton and Rattery was deemed satisfactory, but four subsequent test runs were carried out ascending Hemerdon bank.
 One was aborted, but in the other three 18100 hauled 14, 17 and 18 coaches respectively, the latter exceeding 600 LT and achieving a minimum of 15 mph on the bank when recorded as passing Plympton signal box at 40 mph.